csharpfritz/Quiltoni.PixelBot/Docs/Development/GettingStarted.md

 Ensure that your IDE or editor of choice respects the configuration and settings in the `.editorconfig` file.

 Additionally, before creating a pull request for your changes, make sure that all unit tests, new and existing, pass.
+Additional details and information are available in the [Contributing.md][] document.

 ## Tooling